Problem: I do not receive email, email does not send, or always goes to the “Spam” folder. How to troubleshoot mail delivery.

 - If you have GoDaddy web hosting, click here: Tip: GoDaddy hosting and Fast Secure Contact Form

-- Make sure you have the correct “E-mail To:” set in options.
+- Make sure you have the correct “Email To:” address set on the ‘Basic Settings’ tab of the form edit page.

 - Check your spam folder, maybe the email went there.

-This can cause some servers to reject the mail delivery because spammers might do that.
+Never do that!
+It causes servers to reject the mail delivery because spammers sometimes do that.

 - Maybe another plugin is conflicting (WordPress only).
-Do this as a test: Temporarily disable all your other plugins.
+Do this as a test: Temporarily deactivate (not delete) all your other plugins.
 Does it work now?
 If yes, enable the plugins one by one to determine which one conflicts.

 - Check if your mail server IP is blacklisted.
 Sometimes your mail server IP address ends up on a SORBS or RBL spam list and gets blocked by various mail systems.
 This may not be your fault because many sites on a web hosting server share the same IP.
 Check if your mail server IP is blacklisted by RBL SORBS http://www.au.sorbs.net/ You can find your email server IP in the header of a received email (if you have one) sent from your site.
 Contact your web host for support.

 - Still not working?
 Here is another option for you (WordPress only): Get a free gmail account.
-On the contact form settings page, find this setting: “Send E-mail function:”, make sure it is set to “WordPress”.
+On the ‘Advanced’ tab of the form edit page, find this setting: “Send Email function:”, make sure it is set to “WordPress”.
 Install the plugin called WP Mail SMTP, then set it to use gmail SMTP for mail.

 Set these settings for “WP Mail SMTP”: